bitk1/BKAD-v01/README.md

 ## Usage

-Access the IPFS Web UI at http://127.0.0.1:5001/webui in a web browser
+Access the IPFS Web UI at http://127.0.0.1:5001/webui in a local web browser or http://192.168.1.103:5001/webui from another machine on the same subnet (replace with actual ip address).

 Ingesting and Pinning Files from External Hard Drive Connect the hard drive to the BKAD and run: